SkateHub/SkateHub/README.md

-# Product Spec Design: SkateHub
+# Product Spec Design: SkateHub (Product in build phase, code not displayed for privacy)
 ## Overview
 ### Description
 Allows other skaters to socialize and share their progress.